jack3898/binary-to-png/README.md

 ## Usage

+With a file:
-`./app --path /path/to/your/binary --out /path/to/output.png`
+`./app --input /path/to/your/binary --out /path/to/output.png`

+With a message:
+`./app --input "a custom message here" --out /path/to/output.png`

 ## Example